A cancer diagnosis can be very frightening. However, your doctor and medical team are there to help you.

 If these options fail to treat your cancer, your doctor may recommend removing the complete bladder.

 Transurethral resection of bladder tumor (TURBT) is usually done under anesthesia.
-The surgery is done during cystoscopy, so there is no cutting into the abdomen.
+The surgery is done through the urethra using a cystoscope, so there is no cutting into the abdomen.
 You will be given general or spinal anesthesia.

 A rigid cystoscope is what your doctor will use for this procedure.
 This scope is straight and does not bend.
 It has a light at the end and is bigger and allows surgical instruments to pass through it.
 Your doctor is able to see inside the bladder, take tumor samples and resect (cut away) the tumor.